actions-on-google/dialogflow-snowman-nodejs/README.md

 ### Running this Sample
 + You can test your Action on any Google Assistant-enabled device on which the Assistant is signed into the same account used to create this project.
 Just say or type, “OK Google, talk to my test app”.
 + You can also use the Actions on Google Console simulator to test most features and preview on-device behavior.
-+ To show the debug overlay, by saying the utterance `toggle captions` while playing the game.

 ## References & Issues
 + Questions?
 Go to [StackOverflow](https://stackoverflow.com/questions/tagged/actions-on-google), [Assistant Developer Community on Reddit](https://www.reddit.com/r/GoogleAssistantDev/) or [Support](https://developers.google.com/assistant/support).